ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ##### Eth1 Data

-The `block.eth1_data` field is for block proposers to vote on recent Eth 1.0 data.
-This recent data contains an Eth 1.0 block hash as well as the associated deposit root (as calculated by the `get_deposit_root()` method of the deposit contract) and deposit count after execution of the corresponding Eth 1.0 block.
-If over half of the block proposers in the current Eth 1.0 voting period vote for the same `eth1_data` then `state.eth1_data` updates at the end of the voting period.
+The `block.eth1_data` field is for block proposers to vote on recent Eth1 data.
+This recent data contains an Eth1 block hash as well as the associated deposit root (as calculated by the `get_deposit_root()` method of the deposit contract) and deposit count after execution of the corresponding Eth1 block.
+If over half of the block proposers in the current Eth1 voting period vote for the same `eth1_data` then `state.eth1_data` updates at the end of the voting period.
 Each deposit in `block.body.deposits` must verify against `state.eth1_data.eth1_deposit_root`.

-Let `get_eth1_data(distance: uint64) -> Eth1Data` be the (subjective) function that returns the Eth 1.0 data at distance `distance` relative to the Eth 1.0 head at the start of the current Eth 1.0 voting period.
-Let `previous_eth1_distance` be the distance relative to the Eth 1.0 block corresponding to `state.eth1_data.block_hash` at the start of the current Eth 1.0 voting period.
+Let `get_eth1_data(distance: uint64) -> Eth1Data` be the (subjective) function that returns the Eth1 data at distance `distance` relative to the Eth1 head at the start of the current Eth1 voting period.
+Let `previous_eth1_distance` be the distance relative to the Eth1 block corresponding to `state.eth1_data.block_hash` at the start of the current Eth1 voting period.
 An honest block proposer sets `block.eth1_data = get_eth1_vote(state, previous_eth1_distance)` where:

 ```python
 def get_eth1_vote(state: BeaconState, previous_eth1_distance: uint64) -> Eth1Data: